Beyoncé Would Like To Remind Everyone That Every Year Is A Great Year To Be Queen Bey

 How was your 2019?
 Chances are you didn’t release a documentary about headlining Coachella — but Beyoncé did.
 Life must be pretty sweet for Beyoncé, and on her Instagram, Queen Bey gave us a look back at her 2019 wins, from Homecoming-level career highs to moments with celebs such as Megan Thee Stallion to family smiles with Blue Ivy, Sir, and Rumi to lots of jaw-dropping style looks.

 Beyoncé posted a short video on her Instagram, flashing us through the past year.
 Remember when Michelle Obama, the most admired woman of the year, sent Beyoncé a personal video message lauding Homecoming?
 Yep, that happened.
-Or when Bey sat courtside at the NBA finals game and became the best side eye meme?
+Or when Bey sat court-side at the NBA finals game and became the best side-eye meme?
 Oh, and in case you forgot, Beyoncé also casually met Meghan Markle, Duchess of Sussex, at the London premiere of The Lion King, in which she also lent her voice to the character Nala.
 No big deal at all!
 It all seems like so long ago, but those were just a few of Beyoné’s many fabulous moments of 2019.

 Advertisement